andreakarasho/TinyEcs/README.md

 ## Sample code

-This is a very basic example and doens't show the whole features set of this library.
+This is a very basic example which doens't show the whole features set of this library.

 ```csharp
 using var world = new World();